M-sasank/AdGenie/README.md

 **2. Trigger Activation:**
 After the businesses onboarding, they get to choose when should the app post.
 AdGenie's Lambda backend constantly monitors for opportunities based on these user-configured triggers.
 This is not a simple cron job, but a collection of specialized, event-driven processes made from different AWS Services like SQS, EventBridge and EventBridge Scheduler:
 *   **Time-Based Triggers:** A scheduled Lambda, runs daily.
 It scans for users who have opted into time-based campaigns (like "Payday Sales" or "Weekend Specials").
 When a relevant day is identified, it uses **_AWS EventBridge Scheduler_** to create a precise, one-off job to generate an ad at 10:00 AM in the business's local timezone.
-*   **Weather-Based Triggers:** A more advanced scheduled Lambda, `check_weather`, runs periodically via Event Bridge Schedules.
+*   **Weather-Based Triggers:** A more advanced scheduled Lambda, `check_weather`, runs every **three hours** via EventBridge Schedules.
 For each opted-in business, it does the following
     - fetches 30 days of historical weather data from the Open-Meteo API to establish a local baseline for "hot" or "cold".
-    - It then analyzes the next 12-hour forecast for sustained conditions that match the business's preferences (e.g., "post when it's rainy").
+    - It then analyzes the next **3-hour** forecast for sustained conditions that match the business's preferences (e.g., "post when it's rainy").
     - If a valid event is detected within the business's operating hours, it schedules a targeted ad generation job via EventBridge Scheduler.
 *   **On-Demand Triggers:** The user can manually trigger ad generation at any time through invoking the `ad_generation` lambda with prompt of their choice, perfect for flash sales or special announcements like Birthday sales, clearance sales, etc.